 Accrual A sum included in the final accounts to cover income or expenditure attributable to that year but for which payment was not received/made during that year.
 Local authorities only accrue for revenue expenditure; capital expenditure is recorded on a receipts and payments basis.
 Appropriation The transfer of ownership of land or buildings from one service to another.
+Transfer of the purpose for holding land from one purpose to another.
 Budget A statement of the authority's plans for revenue and capital expenditure and income over a specified period of time.
 Budget Head A specific area of activity where expenditure may be incurred or income collected.
 Capital Discharged The amount of capital expenditure which has been paid for out of revenue or other sources.
-Capital Outlay Expenditure on the acquisition of significant fixed assets which will be of use or benefit in providing services beyond the year of account.
-Capital Receipts Proceeds from the sale of assets and other receipts of a capital nature.
+Capital Receipts Proceeds from the sale of assets and other receipts of a capital nature over £10,000.
 Capital Receipts Unapplied Capital receipts not yet used for repayment of debt, or to finance capital expenditure.
-Central Establishment Charges Salaries and associated expenses of central departments together with the cost of maintaining administrative buildings and other central services.
-Creditors Represent money owed by the Council to others.
-Debtors Represent money owed to the Council by others.
+Deferred Capital Receipts Deferred Capital Receipts are the amounts derived from sales of assets which will be received in instalments over agreed periods of time.
+Fidelity Guarantee Insurance against fraudulent losses.
+Government Grants Sums paid by central Government towards either specific services or in aid of services generally.